NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - The insulation r-value of the supply ducts excluding air films.
    * - ``ducts_supply_buried_insulation_level``
      -
-     - "not buried", "partially buried", "fully buried", "deeply buried", "auto"
+     - "auto", "not buried", "partially buried", "fully buried", "deeply buried"
      - Whether the supply ducts are buried in, e.g., attic loose-fill insulation.
 Partially buried ducts have insulation that does not cover the top of the ducts.
 Fully buried ducts have insulation that just covers the top of the ducts.
 Deeply buried ducts have insulation that continues above the top of the ducts.
    * - ``ducts_return_insulation_r``
      - h-ft^2-R/Btu